 Finally, I'm going to go through the specifics of our plan.
 Since the previous article, our situation changed slightly as we ended up having to use our emergency fund to cover a hefty tax bill.
 We have to re-fill our emergency fund and delay the plan by about two months because of that setback.

 - Step #1 (Now-July 2019): Re-fill our emergency fund to cover 4-5 months of expenses.

 - Step #2 (August – November 2019): Pay extra towards the mortgage so we hit the 20% home equity threshold to get rid of our monthly PMI payment (this would save about $140/mo from our total mortgage payment).
 This also has the side benefit of saving a little bit on interest and makes it easier to pay off the mortgage later (as an option).

 - Step #3 (December 2019): Pay the minimum mortgage payment, and dump the remaining funds into a 100% stocks index fund.
 What we do after this is up in the air and is flexible.
 December is the hopeful birth date of our baby cash cow!

-We are going to think about the allocation with Step #3, and I'm not confident that won't change.
-If you haven't taken a look at the @IQbySusieQ article that covers the risks with each option, I highly suggest taking a look.
+We will think about allocating with Step #3, and I'm not confident that won't change.
+If you haven't taken a look at the @IQbySusieQ article covering the risks with each option, I highly suggest taking a look.

-The emotional benefit in having the mortgage paid off early with this scenario, is offset by the idea that we can still pay off the mortgage early under all three options.
+The emotional benefit of having the mortgage paid off early with this scenario is offset by the idea that we can still pay off the mortgage early under all three options.
 This idea is what caused us to take a closer look at Option #1.